 - Reading statements before trial

-- Prejudicial/inadmissible evidence in witness statements
+- Prejudicial or inadmissible evidence in witness statements

 - Memory refreshing whilst giving evidence

-- Risk of collusion between witnesses;
+- Risk of collusion between witnesses

-- A witness who has made a false statement may try to ensure that his or her evidence in court is consistent with the false statement;
+- A witness who has made a false statement may try to ensure that his or her evidence in court is consistent with the false statement

-- A witness may try to "learn" the content of their statement and create a false impression of their truthfulness;
+- A witness may try to "learn" the content of their statement and create a false impression of their truthfulness

 - The statement may be lost or may end up in the wrong hands;

-A witness may deliberately or inadvertently disclose prejudicial or inadmissible material while giving evidence.
-Whether deliberately or inadvertently, disclosure of the offending information cannot be said of itself to have any implications about the truthfulness of the witness's evidence.
+Whether done deliberately or inadvertently, the disclosure of prejudicial information should not be considered to have any implications about the truthfulness of the witness's evidence.